liqin0530/TravelAgencyDatabase/README.md

-# Database Design & Implementation for Travel Agency Management System

-# T&J Travel Agency Database System
+📊 T&J Travel Agency – Database Design & Implementation (Oracle APEX)

-This project is a relational database system developed for T&J Travel Agency as part of a university assignment.
-It focuses on managing customer information, bookings, payments, travel packages, employee details, and customer reviews.
+This project is a relational database system developed using Oracle APEX for T&J Travel Agency, as part of a university assignment.
+It focuses on managing customer details, bookings, payments, travel packages, employees, and customer reviews in a structured and efficient way.

-## 🔍 Overview
+🔍 Overview

-The system is designed to improve data organisation, support personalised travel experiences, and enhance customer satisfaction tracking.
+The system was designed with the goal of improving data organisation, enabling personalised travel experiences, and enhancing customer satisfaction tracking for the fictional T&J Travel Agency.

-## 🧱 Features
+🧱 Key Features

-- Manage customer bookings and payment records
-- Store and retrieve travel package details
-- Track employee information and responsibilities
-- Record customer reviews for quality assessment
+📅 Customer Bookings & Payments: Track and manage all booking histories and payment records

+🌍 Travel Packages: Organise packages by country, language, and schedule

+👥 Employee & Manager Records: Maintain structured details of staff and reporting hierarchy

+🌟 Customer Reviews: Store reviews for performance insights and marketing strategies

-- Enforce business rules and data constraints
+📐 Data Integrity: Business rules and constraints implemented to ensure consistency

-## 🛠️ Tools & Technologies
+🛠️ Tools & Technologies
+Oracle APEX – Platform for developing, testing, and running SQL queries via SQL Workshop

-- **Oracle SQL** – for database design and implementation
+Oracle SQL – Used for schema creation, constraints, and query logic

-- **Entity Relationship Diagram (ERD)** – used for planning and normalisation
+Entity Relationship Diagram (ERD) – For planning relationships and database structure
-- **Team collaboration** – Project completed in a group of 5, with individual ownership over specific database components

-## 📌 Notes
+📌 Notes

-This database system was developed for academic purposes.
-It demonstrates database normalisation, relationship design, and query writing but is not deployed in a live environment.
+This database system was developed for academic purposes and serves as a demonstration of relational database design, normalisation, query writing, and practical application using Oracle APEX.
+It is not deployed in a live commercial environment.